Calcium fluoride: Others

 Calcium fluoride is used to manufacture optical components such as windows and lenses, used in thermal imaging systems, spectroscopy, telescopes, and excimer lasers (used for photolithography in the form of a fused lens).
 It is transparent over a broad range from ultraviolet (UV) to infrared (IR) frequencies.
 Its low refractive index reduces the need for anti-reflection coatings.
 Its insolubility in water is convenient as well.
 It also allows much smaller wavelengths to pass through.

 Doped calcium fluoride, like natural fluorite, exhibits thermoluminescence and is used in thermoluminescent dosimeters.
 It forms when fluorine combines with calcium.

 Molecular calcium fluorides

 Well-characterized molecular calcium fluorides are clusters are formed by treating CaF_{2} with large, multidentate ligands.
-Some calcium fluorides can serves as reagents for nucleophilic fluoride addition to organic compounds.
+Some calcium fluorides can serve as reagents for nucleophilic fluoride addition to organic compounds.

 Safety

 CaF_{2} is classified as "not dangerous", although reacting it with sulfuric acid produces hydrofluoric acid, which is highly corrosive and toxic.
 With regards to inhalation, the NIOSH-recommended concentration of fluorine-containing dusts is 2.5 mg/m^{3} in air.